wstrinz/cogibara/README.md

     cogibara -m "hows it going?"
       #=> cogibara: Good and you?

-    cogibara -c config.rb -m "what time is it in the netherlands?"
+    cogibara -c config.yml -m "what time is it in the netherlands?"
       #=> cogibara: 7:30:40 am CEST  |  Wednesday, May 29, 2013

-The `cogibara-local` executable is a command line interface for the gem.
+The `cogibara` executable is a command line interface for the gem.

-    Usage: cogibara-local [options]
+    Usage: cogibara [options]
     -v, --verbose      Verbose output
     -m, --message      Message
     -n, --name         Name